phillipsj/phillipsj/input/posts/working-with-sql-server-on-linux-for-dotnet-development.md

 Great!
 Now let's get to creating our models.
 We are going to model pets and pet owners and we will define items in a single file since it is such a simple example.

-Let's start by create the Model.cs class:
+Let's start by creating the Model.cs class:

 ```Bash
 $ cd Models